How To Care For & Propagate A String Of Pearls Plant

 You can grow a String of Pearls as a houseplant.
 I’ve done a post & video on that which you can see here.
 Have you had any success with growing it indoors?
 Please do tell if you have!

 Oh, please be sure to check out our book Mother Nature Inspired Christmas Ornaments.
 I’ve used cuttings of this plant to adorn some of the ornaments I made in the book.
-I planted those String Of Pearls cuttings in another container after the holidays were over.
-Think of it this way: I now have even more to design with!
+I planted those String Of

 This post may contain affiliate links.
 Please check our policies here.